Universal Credit Planner

-In partnership with Sunderland City Council there are a number of Electronic Village Halls in Sunderland where you can go to get free access to the internet.
+In partnership with Sunderland City Council, there is a number of Electronic Village Halls in Sunderland where you can go to get free access to the internet.
 In addition, Job Centre Plus and local libraries all have computers which are usually free to use.
 There is also free Wi-Fi in all of our offices.

-If you would like to learn new skills our digital champions can help, from one to one advice and community events there are lots of way to get the support you need.
+If you would like to learn new skills our digital champions can help, from one to one advice and community events there are lots of ways to get the support you need.

 Do you want to learn new digital skills or share your skills with others?

 Are all benefits included in universal credit payments?